GregHilston/toolbox/docs/CHEAT_SHEET.md

     - Ctrl+W =: equalize width and height of all windows
 - To indent multiple line Press "<SHIFT> + v" to enter VISUAL LINE mode.
 Select the text you wish to indent but using either the cursor keys or the "j" and "k" keys.
 To indent press "<SHIFT> + dot" (> character).

+## vim-plug

+I'm using vim-plug to install plugins.
+For my own memory, I'll write some plugins and what they do/how to use them to remind myself.

+In vim, run the command `:PlugStatus` to check the status of the plugins

 ## Fzf + Ripgrep

-- hotkeyed ; to use fzf
+- hotkeyed `;` to use fzf
     - From inside the menu, fzf will automatically detect ctrl-t to open the file in a new tab, ctrl-v for a vertical split or ctrl-x for a horizontal split.
 - to open tabs
     - From inside the menu, fzf will automatically detect ctrl-t to open the file in a new tab, ctrl-v for a vertical split or ctrl-x for a horizontal split.